qualichat/qualichat/docs/api.rst

     are also **read-only**.

-    For example, this means that you should not make your own :class:`.Actor` instances nor should you modify the :class:`.Actor` instance yourself.
+    For example, this means that you should not make your own :class:`.Actor` instances or should you modify the :class:`.Actor` instance yourself.

 Actors
 ~~~~~~